Cliquez ici pour lire l’appel en français : Résidence de Traduction Glassco à Tadoussac 2018

-Please send us a short description of the project; a copy of the script in its original language; the name of the translator and playwright; and details of the production interest.
 One of the selection criteria for translation projects will be the availability of both the playwright and the translator to attend the residency together.

-Deadline for submissions is April 14, 2018
+Submission deadline: April 14, 2018

-Please email submissions to email@example.com
+Please email submissions (PDF format, 1 file only) to email@example.com

-Subject: The Glassco Translation Residency
+Subject line: The Glassco Translation Residency

 Accessibility details: The residency is in Tadoussac, Québec in an 18th century log home.
 There are 8 steps down to the entrance of the house.
 The bathrooms are not wheelchair accessible.
 Please contact Emma Tibaldo at firstname.lastname@example.org with any questions or queries.